lindathadeus/lindathadeus.github.io/_posts/2025-01-12-biological-system-digital.md

 ---

-**What do you think?** Let me know your thoughts in the comments below.
-Together, we can navigate this evolving landscape and find our place in the future of work.
+**What do you think?** Should we create this system with each component being a separate AI Agent and the goal defined as per the above design?
+Let me know your thoughts in the comments below.
+Together, we can navigate this evolving landscape and find our place in the future.